Welcome ToZanzibar Serena Hotel

 INSPIRED BY HISTORY AND CULTURE

-Opened in 1997, Zanzibar Serena Hotel was created by restoring and rehabilitaiting two historic buildings, The 19th century old Extelcoms building and the 18th century "Chinese doctor's residence".
-In so doing, the original artchitectural integrity of the buildings and their decorative finishes both exterior and interior were meticulously protected and where necessary, restored.
+Opened in 1997, Zanzibar Serena Hotel was created by restoring and rehabilitating two historic buildings, The 19th century old Extelcoms building and the 18th century "Chinese doctor's residence".
+In so doing, the original architectural integrity of the buildings and their decorative finishes both exterior and interior were meticulously protected and where necessary, restored.